Digitization of Quarterly Business Reviews (QBRs)

 Why is that important?

-It is true that the users at an account have several common goals.
-But every user at an account is different and has different need.
+The users at an account indeed have several common goals.
+But every user at a customer account is different and has different needs.

 Every user has a different expectation from a product and area of focus — from the C-level exec to the operator, individual contributor, and intern.
 For example, a C-level exec may be interested in the difference between different lines of business.
 A VP or Director focused on the difference between the commercial and enterprise segments for a specific business or benchmarking insights.
 An individual contributor may be concentrating on the comparisons between two cohorts or segments.